Large Sample Properties of Partitioning-Based Series Estimators: Uniform Inference

 \begin{definition}[Strong Approximation] For each $j=0,1,2,3$, the law of the stochastic process $\{t_j(\bx), \bx \in \mathcal{X}\}$ is approximated by that of a Gaussian process $\{Z_j(\bx), \bx \in \mathcal{X}\}$ in $\mathcal{L}^\infty(\mathcal{X})$ if the following condition holds: in a sufficiently rich probability space, there exists a copy $t'_j(\cdot)$ of $t_j(\cdot)$ and a standard Normal random vector $\bN_{K_j}\thicksim \mathsf{N}(\mathbf{0},\bI_{K_j})$ with $K_j=\dim(\bPi{j}(\bx))$ such that

 This approximation is denoted by $t_j(\cdot) =_{d} Z_j(\cdot) + o_{\P}(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$. \end{definition}

 This definition gives the precise meaning of uniform distributional approximation of $t_j(\cdot)$ by a Gaussian process $Z_j(\cdot)$, and also provides the explicit characterization of such Gaussian process.
 We establish this strong approximation in two distinct ways.
 For $d=1$, we develop a novel two-step coupling approach based on the classical Koml\'os-Major-Tusn\'ady (KMT) construction \cite{Komlos-Major-Tusnady_1975_Zeitsch,Komlos-Major-Tusnady_1976_Zeitsch}.
-For $d>1$, however, our two-step coupling approach does not generalize easily, and instead we apply an improved version of the classical Yurinskii construction \cite{Yurinskii_1978_TPA}.
-See \cite{Zaitsev_2013_RMSurveys} for a recent review and background references on strong approximation methods.
+For $d>1$, we apply an improved version of the classical Yurinskii construction \cite{Yurinskii_1978_TPA}.